minio/minio-js/API.md

             <td>
-            Callback function with error as the first argument. bucketStream is the stream emitting bucket information. bucketStream emits Object with the format:-
+            Callback function with error as the first argument. bucketStream is the stream emitting bucket information.
+  <br/>bucketStream emits Object with the format:-
                 <ul>
                     <li>bucket.name string : bucket name</li>
                     <li>bucket.creationDate Date: date when bucket was created.</li>